Version 1.0 - April the 15th, 2002

 Allows editing the attributes of the current element in a table view.
-It presents both the attributes previously entered in the element and the possible attributes.
+It displays both the attributes previously entered in the element and the possible attributes.
 Entering an attribute is as easy as double-clicking in its value column.
-For attributes with enumeration values a combo box will appear in the the values column allowing to choose one of the possible values.
+For attributes with enumeration values a combo box will appear in the values column allowing to choose one of the possible values.